-During your vacation to Gulf Shores and Orange Beach you’ll want to add these hidden gems and unique things to do during your vacation that are fun for the whole family.
+During your vacation to Gulf Shores and Orange Beach you’ll want to add these hidden gems and unique things to do that are fun for the whole family.

 Thanks again to Gulf Shores and Orange Beach Tourism for hosting my visit.
 All opinions are my own.